David Wilson vs. Jefferson S. Dunn

 While in jail awaiting her trial in 2004, Kittie Corley wrote a letter in which she admitted to her involvement and took responsibility for the murder.
 Her letter was ultimately seized by the prosecutor and then hidden.
 Despite the letter's obvious exculpatory nature, her letter was never turned over to David Wilson's trial counsel, his state post-conviction counsel, or his first federal habeas counsel, despite over ten requests for production.
 The state of Alabama withheld the letter for almost twenty years.

 David Wilson and his new legal team finally received a scanned copy of the letter on March 31, 2023, after Judge Keith Watkins of the US District Court for the Middle District of Alabama ordered its production.
 It turns out that, in her letter, Kittie Corley confesses to be involved in not one, but two murders.
 The Associated Press covered this new development on April 11, 2023 in an article titled "Jurors never heard of accomplice in death row case."
 Mr. Wilson, through his attorney, petitioned that the state turn over the other side of the sheet of paper on which the letter is written, which likely contains information on the second murder, and the court granted the petition on June 21, 2023.
-The state has seven days from June 21, 2023 to turn over the back side of the letter.
+The state turned over the back side of the later on June 28, 2024.
+Additional discovery on Ms. Corley's engagement in other illicit activities was turned over on December 7, 2023.

 Recent Court Filings

-In the U.S. District Court for the Middle District of Alabama, Southern Division
+In the U.S. District Court for the Middle District of Alabama

 On the Brady violation and failure to disclose the Kittie Corley letter

 The state of Alabama has been in possession of the Kittie Corley letter, in which she admits to hitting Mr. Walker with a baseball bat "till he fell," for almost twenty years.
 After over ten requests by previous counsel and a new slew of pleadings focused on the Brady issue by new counsel from the moment of his appointment, the state finally turned the letter over on March 30, 2023.
-The letter is not only exculpatory as Mr. Wilson has argued, it is also evident from the contents of this letter that there is additional material on the other side of the sheet of paper on which the letter is printed, and the state has confirmed in a recent pleading that those undisclosed contents refer to other criminal actions by Ms. Corley.
-Mr. Wilson and his legal team are currently litigating the production of the verso side of the Kittie Corley letter.
+Following additional litigation, the verso side of the letter, which concerns the involvement of Ms. Corley in another murder, was turned over on June 28, 2023.
+Additional discovery on Ms. Corley's engagement in other illicit activities was turned over on December 7, 2023.
+Mr. Wilson and his legal team are currently litigating the production of additional discovery concerning Ms. Corley and the state's investigation into the two murders she was involved in.

 Motion for Full Disclosure of the Kittie Corley Letter (March 31, 2023, Doc. #70)